How AI Is Changing Warehouse Operations: Practical Use Cases Beyond the Hype

 What is AI in warehouse management systems?

-AI in warehouse management systems uses machine learning and predictive analytics to optimize inventory control, demand forecasting, and order fulfillment processes within warehouse operations.
+AI in warehouse management systems refers to the use of machine learning, predictive analytics, and automation to improve inventory control, demand forecasting, labor planning, picking, replenishment, and order fulfillment workflows

 How does AI improve warehouse efficiency?